We were last visited in August 2016. The next review is due in 4-5 years (2020-2021).

 The logo is consistent with our mission, vision and values statement.

-The charter sets out for the college, parents, families, whanau, and wider community, what a board intends to achieve for its students and how it will do this.
+The charter sets out for the college, parents, families, whanau, and the wider community, what a board intends to achieve for its students and how it will do this.
 All schools must have a charter which is annually reviewed (Education Act, section 61).

 Updated each year with the Ministry of Education and the Annually Updated Section (Annual Plan).